cloudmesh-community/fa18-516-08/chapter/GDPR.md

 Highly secured and sensitive data, for example HIPAA, can be managed in a private cloud or hybrid cloud.
 Other sensitive personal data which requires services of third-party for analytics generation like movie recommendation apps, shopping recommendation, election surveys, likes, social mining etc. can leverage public cloud scaling in a virtual private network utilizing GDPR compliant cloud data processor and rules and security defined by data controllers.

+One important consideration is while using opensource solution like Openstack.
+Openstack can be used in a managed cloud service setting or independently for private cloud solution.
+The key is to use open source resources and their configurations which provide robust data security for compute, storage, network etc. which are integrated in Openstack software.

 How GDPR and other data privacy compliances will shift the revenue model of major cloud vendors will be an interesting trend to observer.
 The trend will also relfect choice of enterprises for cloud solution provider in their journey to achieve less overhead of maintaining data centers, achieving scalability and at the same time protecting the interests of data subjects.

 # Common Vendors GDPR Readiness